12 Best Polarized Sunglasses of 2026

 Pros

-• Comes with hard case, cloth, and screwdriver
+• Includes hard case, cleaning cloth, and screwdrivers — adds real convenience.

 Cons